sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/aws.md

 > NOTE: Trying to decide how to deploy Sourcegraph?
 See [our recommendations](../index.md) for how to choose a deployment type that suits your needs.

 > WARNING: To configure your Sourcegraph instance, you must create and use a fork of the reference repository - refer to [Configuring Sourcegraph with Docker Compose](./operations.md#configure) for more details.
-Then update the following variables in the script below:
->
-> * `DEPLOY_SOURCEGRAPH_DOCKER_FORK_CLONE_URL`: Your fork's git clone URL
-> * `DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION`: The git revision containing your fork's customizations to the base Sourcegraph Docker Compose YAML.
-Most likely, `DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION='release'` if you followed our branching recommendations in the [Configuration guide](./operations.md#configure)
 ---

 ## Deploy to EC2